How Much Is a Car Accident Claim Worth?

 2. Per diem method: With this approach, your lawyer assigns a daily rate to your pain and suffering, often based on the nature and extent of your injuries.
 They then multiply this daily rate by the number of days you’ve suffered and are expected to suffer in the future.

 There’s no fixed formula for calculating pain and suffering, and the approach used can vary depending on the circumstances of the case, the jurisdiction, and legal precedents.
-Lawyers may also consider factors like the impact of the injuries on your daily life, the degree of pain experienced, and the long-term consequences when determining the appropriate amount.

 Calculating Damages for Future Expenses and Losses